oybekg/Election_Analysis/README.md

 # Election_Analysis

-## Project Overview
+## Project Overiew
-A Colorado Board of Elections employee has give you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has give you the following tasts to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.